Large-Cap Stocks Going Ex-Dividend Next Week

 As established companies with businesses that generate relatively reliable results, these companies can establish set dividend policies that have specific payout and growth commitments over the long term.
 Furthermore, as large and established companies, many of the large-cap companies generally have a portfolio of diversified businesses.
 This strategy allows these companies to take advantage of market growth across several sectors and weather downturns in one of the several markets in which the companies operate.

 While the equities below might deliver lower growth during bull markets, these stocks will also generally offer better protection in bear markets.
-The market capitalizations range between $11.49 billion for the Globe Life, Inc. (NYSE:GL) to the high of more than $431.52 billion for JPMorgan Chase & Company (NYSE:JPM).
-The average capitalization of the entire group is slightly below $51 billion.
+The market capitalizations range between $10.11 billion for Mobile TeleSystems PJSC (NYSE:MBT) to the high of almost $297 billion for Mastercard, Inc. (NYSE:MA).
+The average capitalization of the entire group is slightly below $82 billion.

-The dividend yields range from 0.60% (Humana, Inc., NYSE:HUM) to 5.29% (W.P.
-Carey, Inc., NYSE:WPC, with a 2.51% simple average yield.
-The yields of the top 10 companies exceed 2.9% and average 3.8%.
-Five stocks have not raised the dividend distribution in the past year.
-The remaining 35 equities boosted their annual dividend payout between one and 42 consecutive years (Sysco Corporation, NYSE:SYY) for an average annual dividend boost streak of more than eight years.
+The dividend yields range from 0.54% (Mastercard, Inc., NYSE:MA) to 8.83% (Mobile TeleSystems PJSC NYSE:MBT), with a 2.76% simple average yield.
+The yields of the top 10 companies exceed 2.7% and average 4.25%.
+Only one stocks failed to raise its dividend distribution in the trailing 12 months.
+The remaining 18 equities boosted their annual dividend payout between one and 52 consecutive years (Hormel Foods Corporation, NYSE:HRL) for an average annual dividend boost streak of more than nine years.

 Sorted in ascending order by their current dividend yield below are the 40 large-cap stocks that are going ex-dividend next week.